rrhg/rrhg.github.io/olm.md

 **kubectl apply -f Subscription.yaml**

+## How does the OLM updates the application operators?
+Of the 2 OLM operators, the Catalog Operator is responsible for watching CatalogSources for updates to packages in channels and upgrading them (optionally automatically) to the latest available versions.

 First Header | Second Header
 ------------ | -------------
 Content from cell 1 | Content from cell 2